Technologicat/extrafeathers/README.md

 ##### Formulation used in `EulerianSolidAlternative`

 The alternative formulation takes as its velocity-like variable the material parcel velocity, as measured against the co-moving frame.
-This choice simplifies the equations somewhat.
+This simplifies the equations somewhat.
 Let
 ```
 V := du/dt
    = ∂u/∂t + (a·∇) u
 ```
 Note we are skipping some important details here; `u` is an Eulerian field in the laboratory frame, whereas `V` - although we write it in a *laboratory*-frame Eulerian description - is the actual physical velocity of the material parcels with respect to the *co-moving* frame.

-Conveniently, `V` is also the *Lagrangean displacement rate*, except that it ignores the uniform axial motion.
+Conveniently, `V` is also the *Lagrangean displacement rate* with respect to the state with uniform axial motion.
 Since the uniform axial motion causes no strains, we can use `V` to derive the Lagrangean strain rate `dε/dt`.
 The constitutive law becomes
 ```
 σ = E : ε + η : dε/dt
   = E : (symm ∇u) + η : d/dt (symm ∇u)